5ofwind/IRN_HLF/README.md

-Video Super-Resolution with Inverse Recurrent Net and Hybrid Local Fusion Dingyi Li, Zengfu Wang and Jian Yang
+Video Super-Resolution with Inverse Recurrent Net and Hybrid Local Fusion, Dingyi Li, Zengfu Wang and Jian Yang,
 Neurocomputing, 2022

 The code is based on the code of EDVR, RRN and RSDN.